gacela-project/gacela/README.md

 - ExampleB: it interacts with the ExampleA module.
 - ExampleC: it interacts with the ExampleA and ExampleB modules.

-You can see how they work by looking inside the `IntegrationTest` directory.
+You can see how they work by looking inside the `Integration` directory.